 Research is ongoing and soon it will be possible to ensure safer food one image at a time.

-Dr Williams (pictured, second from the top) is a postdoctoral research fellow at the Southern African Grain Laboratory in Pretoria.
-This article is based on his recent doctoral study in Food Science at Stellenbosch University.
+Dr Paul Williams is a postdoctoral research fellow at the Southern African Grain Laboratory in Pretoria.
+This article is based on his doctoral study in Food Science at Stellenbosch University.